William Fèvre - Petit Chablis 2022

 Decanter

-"The perfect accompaniment to drinks with friends!"
+"The perfect companion for drinks with friends!"

 Buy your William Fèvre wines at the best price in a private sale!